 East Stroudsburg University is the home of the Alpha Chapter of Delta Alpha Pi (DAP) International Honor Society, established in 2004.
 It is the first honorary designed specifically to recognize the academic accomplishments of college and university students with disabilities.
 Undergraduate students who have completed a minimum of 24 credits and earned a quality point average of 3.1 are eligible for membership in DAP.
 Delta Alpha Pi has 65 chapters nationwide.

 OASIS is now located on the third floor of the Science and Technology Building, 108 Normal Street.
-Normal hours of operation are 8 a.m. to 4:30 p.m.
+Normal hours of operation are 8a.m. to 4:30p.m.
 Monday through Friday.
 Services generally are offered by appointment and may be scheduled by stopping at the office in-person or by calling 570-422-3954.
-For additional information, visit our Disability Services at www.esu.edu/caps.
-To receive services please submit self-disclosure form and supporting documentation to OASIS, Fax (570) 422-3898 or email ods@esu.edu.
+For additional information, visit www.esu.edu/students/counseling\services/disability\services/ind ex.cfm.
+To receive services please submit self-disclosure form and supporting documentation to OASIS, fax (570) 422-3268 or email ods@esu.edu.